 Here are some suggestions for things to put on your Cumberland Island pack list:

 🥪 Pack a lunch: There are no food vendors at all on Cumberland Island.
 So you’ll need to bring your own lunch.
 Otherwise, you will go hungry.
-Some of the hotels and BnBs located in St Marys can prepare a bagged lunch for you if notified in advance.
+Some of the hotels and B&Bs located in St. Marys can prepare a bagged lunch for you if notified in advance.
 All other visitors will need to plan accordingly to bring lunch with them onto Cumberland Island.

-There is a Publix Supermarket that is on the drive into St Marys.
-It’s located right here, 7.5 miles (a 15-minute drive) before the Cumberland Island Visitor Center and Ferry dock in St Marys.
+🛒 There is a Publix Supermarket that is on the drive into St. Marys.
+It’s located right here, 7.5 miles (a 15-minute drive) before the Cumberland Island Visitor Center and Ferry dock in St. Marys.
 Publix can be an ideal place to stock up on whatever food items you may want for a picnic lunch on Cumberland Island.
 For the uninitiated, Publix has a full deli and makes excellent sub sandwiches.
-This particular Publix opens at 7:00 am, so head there on the way to the ferry docks.
+This particular Publix opens at 7:00 am, so it is possible to stop there on the way to the ferry docks.

 🏖️ Shade tent: If spending time at Cumberland Island’s beaches in the summer, you’ll want an escape from the intense sun.
 Beach umbrellas can be bulky and heavy.
-So consider a compact and foldable pop-up beach tent like this.
+So consider a compact, lightweight, foldable pop-up beach tent like this.

 ☀️ Sun protection: The sun can get strong on Cumberland Island.
 Check the weather and ensure you’re prepared with a hat, sunglasses, and plenty of sunscreen.
 Amazon has good prices on Sun Bum SPF 50.

 📷 Camera: There are lots of great photography opportunities throughout Cumberland Island.
-So consider bringing a camera or just use your phone.
+So consider bringing a camera or just using your phone.

 📱 Phone & Waterproofing: Coverage can be spotty, but we received data and phone signal throughout much of our last Cumberland Island visit.
 If you’re going swimming, consider bringing a waterproof case for your phone.
 This JOTO waterproof pouch fits all smartphones, so you can bring your phone in the water with you.
 It’s usually priced at less than $10 and has thousands of excellent reviews.
 Check reviews & prices.